makovalab-psu/HalfDeep/example/README.md

 ### Brief Tutorial, Identifying a misassembled sex chromosome.

-This directory contains a toy example for a small 1Mbp genome, fake_genome.fa.gz, and simulated pacbio-like reads, fake_reads.fa.gz.
+This directory contains a toy example for a small 1Mbp genome, fake_genome.fa.gz, and simulated pacbio-like reads, fake_reads_*.fa.gz.

 The fake genome consists of three scaffolds -- FAKE1, FAKE2, and FAKE3.